ctaverna/ctaverna.github.io/docs/about.md

 My name is Claudio Taverna.
 I live in Italy, I'm 43 and I work as a software architect for [Tierra Telematics](https://www.tierratelematics.com/).

-I have been working in the field of software engineering for 20 years, formerly as a C# developer, then as a software architect and currently as a cloud solution architect, mainly on AWS.
+I have been working in the field of software engineering for 20 years, formerly as a C# developer, then as a software architect and currently as a cloud solutions architect, mainly on AWS.

 I'm an *AWS Community Builder* since 2023.